kostat-sdg-kor/sdg-indicators/_posts/19-10-22-user-personas.md

 ### Concerned citizen
 #### Who they are
-Someone who has an personal interest in SDGs or related topics but may also have a professional interest. <i>Might be someone who performs volunteer work or is retired.</i>
+Someone who has an personal interest in SDGs or related topics but may also have a professional interest.

 ##### Likely to say
 "Tell me what the goals are and what is being done about them."